International Travel Tips

 Call your credit/bank card companies before you travel to put a travel notification on your cards.
 Write down the customer service numbers and credit card numbers and keep these in a safe place.
 Leave one copy at home with a friend or family number and take the other one with you and store in a safe place away from your cards.

-Before you leave, purchase one hundred dollars of the currency in your destination.
+Before you leave, purchase one hundred dollars of the currency for your destination.
 You don’t want to land and have to search for an ATM at midnight.

 Visit a travel clinic to see if you need any vaccinations.
 Also travel with medicine for traveler's diarrhea.